 Latent prints that do not meet this guideline may be excluded at the discretion of the examiner.
+The reason(s) to exclude must be documented in the case packet.

 4.1.3 Annotating comparison quality impressions:

 The examiner will annotate, in red, each comparable impression with: